KTH/devops-course/contributions/feedback/ntas/README.md

 ## Proposal

-I would like to give feedback on the essay written by Gabriel Chang and William Skagerström
+I would like to give feedback on the essay written by Gabriel Chang and William Skagerström.

+The PR for the essay proposal is https://github.com/KTH/devops-course/pull/970